 When you decide to add effects to your guitar sound start by asking yourself “Do I want to change my sound?
 Or do I want to add something to my sound?”

-Think about those old effects pedals that go between your guitar and the input of your amplifier.
+Think about those old pedals that go between your guitar and the input of your amplifier.
 The signal goes from one pedal to the next in series.
-There is only one signal path from the guitar, through each of the pedals and on to the amplifier.
+There is only one signal path from the guitar, through each of the pedals and on to the amp.
 On the other hand, when your engineer turns up the delay send on your guitar channel at the mixer, part of your sound is sent to the delay processor and then returned to the mixer but the main signal still runs dry [unaffected] through your channel, so you hear a mix of the two in the main speakers.
-Parallel effects systems allow you to blend your sound with the effect.
+Parallel systems allow you to blend your sound with the effect.

-Start by asking yourself “Do I want to change the fundamental character of the sound with this effect?”
+Start by asking yourself “Do I want to change the fundamental character of the sound with this unit?”
 If so you will want to use this effect in series, and generally prior to any parallel effects you plan to use.
-Some examples of effects that tend to work best this way are distortion and wah, where you want your guitar to sound like the effect.
+Some examples that tend to work best this way are distortion and wah, where you want your guitar to sound like the effect.
 With series effects it is important to consider which order you put them in because each subsequent effect is colored by the ones before it in the signal chain.
 Any series effects that you want to come after your amplifier preamp will go in the series effects loop.

 Series loop setup: